olivertzeng/homework/cat/cities.md

   the other hand, has been ruled by the Germans, Soviets etc.

-  To conclude, although there are still many obvious differences between these two cities, the soules of culture in both cities is baked into all citizen's hearts and cannot be changed.
+  To conclude, although there are still many obvious differences between these two cities, the souls of culture in both cities is baked into all citizen's hearts and cannot be changed.